-The introduction of smartphones has created plenty of opportunity for businesses.
-Smart Insights shows us that the number of people using mobile exceeded desktop by almost 200,000 between 2014 and 2015.
-Over the last five years, we have seen mobile become the primary channel that customers use to connect to their favorite brands.
+The introduction of smartphones has created plenty of opportunities for businesses.
+Smart Insights shows us that mobile people exceeded desktops by almost 200,000 between 2014 and 2015.
+Moreover, we have seen mobile become the primary channel customers use over the last five years to connect to their favorite brands.

 Here are tips on how to market your new app.

 If you are reading this, marketing an app is unchartered territory.
 Setting goals are not.
 You can set goals similar to any other marketing campaign.
 When you set goals, make them specific, measurable, and attainable.

 There will be individual differences that you must consider when marketing an app.
 App store rankings, organic and loyal user acquisition, cost-per-download, and app store optimization are just some of the areas you will have to focus on.
 Next, concentrate on the KPIs specific to app marketing.
 This will be unfamiliar ground.
 It’s recommended that you have a dedicated team to focus on the KPIs specific to apps.